Legal Header

 Total Water Use

-In 2021, just over 968 million cubic metres (m3) of water was used to produce about 646 million barrels of oil equivalent (BOE) from oil sands mining.
-The 2021 production volume is higher than 2020 (604 million BOE) and 2019 (630 million BOE).
-See the following figure.
-Of the total water used, 80 per cent was recycled, and the rest was make-up water from nonsaline sources.
+In 2023, almost 1059 million cubic metres (m3) of water was used to produce nearly 669 million barrels of oil equivalent (BOE) from oil sands mining.
+The 2023 production volume exceeded 2022 (657 million BOE).
+Of the total water used, 79% was recycled water and 21% make-up water from nonsaline sources.

-The year 2020 was an anomaly for the oil sands mining sector.
-Oil sands production was lower in 2020 compared with previous years because of the global price decrease for oil and decreased demand caused by the COVID-19 pandemic.
-Also, 2020 was a very wet year with more precipitation than previous years, resulting in more surface runoff at the mine sites.
-This extra surface runoff led to an increase in the make-up water volume in 2020 compared with previous years.
+The year 2020 was an anomaly for the oil sands mining sector, as it was a wet year with more precipitation than previous years, resulting in more surface runoff at the mine sites.
 Typically, surface runoff within the oil sands mine areas is not released but stored in ponds.
-These volumes are reported as licensed withdrawals or diversions regardless of whether the volumes are required for operations.
+These volumes are reported as licensed withdrawals or diversions regardless of whether the water is required for operations or used that year.
+Oil sands production was lower in 2020 compared with previous years due to the global drop in oil demand caused by the COVID-19 pandemic.

 Make-Up Water

-In 2021, 43 per cent (85 million m3) of the total make‑up water used came from groundwater and surface runoff and 57 per cent (113 million m3) from the Athabasca River.
-Athabasca River water is used to supplement groundwater and surface runoff used to meet the needs of the mines.
-The increase in make-up water usage in 2020 resulted from the increased precipitation in the region and the amount of surface runoff and groundwater that had to be managed (used) at the mine sites.
+From 2013 to 2023, the volume of make-up water from the Athabasca River exceeded the surface runoff and groundwater volume, except in 2020.
+The increase in make-up water use in 2020 resulted from the increased precipitation in the region and the amount of surface runoff and groundwater that had to be managed (used) at the mine sites.

 Water-Use Intensity

-Water use intensity refers to the amount of water used to produce one BOE.
-In 2021, oil sands mining used 198 million m3 of nonsaline water (23 per cent of all nonsaline water allocated for oil sands mining) to produce 646 million BOE.
-For each BOE produced, oil sands mining used 1.9 barrels of nonsaline water (see the following figure).
+Water use intensity refers to the amount of nonsaline water used to produce one barrels of oil equivalent (BOE).
+In 2023, oil sands mining used 220 million m3 of nonsaline water (26% of the nonsaline water allocated for oil sands mining) to produce 669 million BOE, resulting in a nonsaline water use intensity of 2.07 bbl/BOE (see the following figure).

 Oil Sands Mining Water Use – Company Performance

-While the amount of water withdrawn from the river is measured, it is difficult to estimate groundwater and surface runoff volumes because companies use different models to estimate these volumes.
-However, the AER encourages companies to report the methodologies they use to help us determine any variability within the mining industry.
+Although the amount of water withdrawn from the Athabasca River is measured, it is difficult to estimate groundwater and surface runoff volumes because companies use different models to estimate these volumes.
+However, the AER encourages companies to report their method to help us determine any variability within the oil sands mining industry.

-Additionally, oil sands operators do not separate the total make-up water volume between bitumen production facilities and upgraders, and some companies do not have both (e.g., CNUL Albian Sands and Imperial Kearl only have bitumen production facilities at their mine sites).
+Additionally, oil sands operators do not separate the total make-up water volume between bitumen production facilities and upgraders, and some companies do not have both (e.g., Canadian Natural Upgrading Limited and Imperial only have bitumen production facilities at their mine sites).
 This difference, and other differences between each operation, such as the technologies they use and their stages of development, should be considered when interpreting the trends.

 Water Use Performance by Project

-Water recycling and reuse programs, oil production plans, processes used, ore quality, project stage, and climate variability, among other factors, contribute to the volume of total make-up water used.
-The average make-up water used per operator between 2017 and 2021 was 39 million m3.
-Total make-up water usage among individual operators ranged from 20 to 70 million m3 in 2021.
+Water recycling and reuse programs, oil production plans, processes used, ore quality, project stage, and weather variability, among other factors, contribute to the volume of total make-up water used.
+Total make-up water usage among individual operators ranged from 22 to 68 million m3 in 2023.

 New projects starting up can affect industry-wide water use.
-In 2018, the Suncor Fort Hills mine began bitumen production and, as a result, make-up water for this project increased the total volume of make-up water used by the oil sands mining sector compared with 2017.
+The Kearl mine began production in 2013, and the Fort Hills mine began bitumen production in 2018.
+Consequently, make-up water for these projects increased the total volume of make-up water used by the oil sands mining sector compared with prior years.

 Make-Up Water by Source and Recycled Water Use

 Water Act licensing is based on the volume of water withdrawn from natural sources.
 Once that water is on site, there are no restrictions on recycling and reusing it.
-Thus, water from tailings ponds and storage ponds is recycled and reused in the bitumen production process.
-Oil sands operators have found that using recycled water increases the bitumen yield in the separation process compared with using water directly from the river, largely because of the residual surfactants found in recycled process water.
+Thus, water from tailings ponds and storage ponds is recycled and reused in bitumen production.
+Oil sands operators have found that using recycled water increases the bitumen yield in the separation process compared with using water directly from the river (predominately because of the residual surfactants in recycled process water).

 When it comes to make-up water, most companies use groundwater and surface runoff available on site first, then meet any remaining needs with river water.
-From 2017 to 2021, the average volume of water withdrawn from the Athabasca River per operator was 23 million m3, and the average volume of groundwater and surface runoff was 16 million m3.
-From 2017 to 2021, the maximum water withdrawal by an operator from the Athabasca River was 40 million m3 (2019).
-The maximum groundwater and surface runoff used by an operator between 2017 and 2021 was 59 million m3 (2020).
+From 2013 to 2023, the average volume of water withdrawn from the Athabasca River per operator was 21 million m3.

 Water-Use Intensity